-It sounds crazy, but with a game cast, Capra’s trademark direction and Grant shining in the central role, Arsenic and Old Lace stands the test of time.
+It sounds crazy, but with a game cast, Capra’s trademark direction, and Grant shining in the central role, Arsenic and Old Lace stand the test of time.

 An incredible writing team made this Howard Hawks-directed noir happen.
 Nobel and Pulitzer Prize winner William Faulkner had credit, as well as prolific screenwriter Jules Furthman.
 Leigh Brackett was also credited; she penned the first draft of The Empire Strikes Back.

 In spite of all that, The Big Sleep‘s complicated plot even confused the screenwriters.
 Humphrey Bogart and Lauren Bacall co-starred and had such good chemistry that Warner Bros. heavily altered the theatrical release to focus more on their relationship.